... James Y. Chu

 Biography

 Hi!
-I’m an Assistant Professor of Sociology at Columbia University, where I study social stratification, economic and organizational sociology, political polarization, and the sociology of education.
+I’m an Assistant Professor of Sociology at Columbia University, where I study social stratification, economic and organizational sociology, and political polarization.

 I write about how social institutions foster inequality and conflict: What role do ranking systems play in the reproduction of unequal access to higher education?
 Do reputations introduce self-fulfilling cycles that widen achievement gaps among students?
 Do status hierarchies insulate people from aggression or expose them to it?
 I also evaluate potential solutions to social inequality and conflict.
 I rely on social network analysis, field experiments, and quasi-experimental methods of causal inference.

-I am a co-organizer of the Strengthening Democracy Challenge, which crowdsources interventions to reduce anti-democratic attitudes, support for partisan violence, and partisan animosity from practitioners and academics from across the social sciences.
-We will run a massive online experiment to test these interventions.
+I am a co-organizer of the Strengthening Democracy Challenge, which crowdsources interventions to reduce anti-democratic attitudes and partisan animosity from practitioners and academics from across the social sciences.

-You can find my work in journals like the American Journal of Sociology, Social Forces, Nature Human Behavior, Proceedings of the National Academy of Sciences, Journal of Public Analysis and Management, and Journal of Labor Economics.
+You can find my work in journals like American Sociological Review, American Journal of Sociology, Social Forces, Administrative Science Quarterly, Proceedings of the National Academy of Sciences, and Journal of Labor Economics.

 Interests